WillAbides/setup-go-faster/README.md

 On Ubuntu runners, setup-go-faster typically takes about 4s vs 10s for setup-go.
 This is difficult to benchmark on MacOS and Windows because the action runners are inconsistent from one run to another.

-When using a pre-installed version of go, the times are in the 1s range for both setup-go and setup-go-faster.
+When using a pre-installed version of go, setup-go-faster will be done less than a second vs 1-2 seconds for setup-go.

 The performance improvement is achieved by using simple bash scripts instead of nodejs meaning there is less overhead to deal with.
+It is also smart about skipping constraint checks when "go-version" isn't a constraint.

 The exception to the bash-only rule is setup-go-faster downloads and runs https://github.com/WillAbides/semver-select to evaluate some version constraints.
 This takes about 700-1000ms and only affects workflows that use semver constraints.